n8jadams/smoothr/README.md

 - [x] Use of the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) or CSS classes to animate
 - [x] Route and animate multiple sections of the page
 - [x] Hash Routing
-- [x] Minimal Polyfilling necessary (Just `Object.assign`, `Promise` and possibly [`Element.animate`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), for IE11 and newer)
+- [x] Minimal Polyfilling necessary (Just `Object.assign()`, `Promise` and possibly [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), for IE11 and newer)

 ## Backstory
-In my experience from using animations with React Router and other Single Page App routing solutions, the work to add animation transitions on changing routes was a lot more complicated than just regular routing.
+In my experience of using animations with React Router and other Single Page App routing solutions, the work to add animation transitions on changing routes was a lot more complicated than just regular routing.
 I also was inspired by the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and decided to create my own flavor of a Router, that treats animations as first class citizens.

 Anyway, thanks for checking this library out.
 If you end up using Smoothr in production, let me know and I'll add a link here in the README.